linien-org/linien/README.md

 The first thing to set up is the configuration of input and output signals:

+Connect your AC spectroscopy signal to FAST IN 1.
+If you also want to monitor the DC spectroscopy signal, connect it to FAST IN 2.

+Then, adapt the output signals to your needs:

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/explain-pins.png)

-Head over to *Modulation, Ramp & Spectroscopy* and set modulation frequency and amplitude.
+When you're done, head over to *Modulation, Ramp & Spectroscopy* to configure modulation frequency and amplitude.
 Once your setup is working, you should see something like this:

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/spectrum.jpg)

 The bright red line is the demodulated spectroscopy signal.
 The dark red area is the signal strength obtained by [iq demodulation](https://en.wikipedia.org/wiki/In-phase_and_quadrature_components), i.e. the demodulation signal obtained when demodulating in phase at this point.

-### Optimization of spectroscopy parameters using machine learning
+### Optimization of spectroscopy parameters using machine learning (optional)

 Linien may use machine learning to maximize the slope of a line.
 As for the autolock, click and drag over the line you want to optimize.
 Then, the line is centered and the optimization starts.
 Please note that this only works if initially a distinguished zero-crossing is visible.